Find Cheap SR-22 Auto Insurance Quotes

 Texas drivers may be required to obtain SR-22 insurance if they've committed certain traffic violations, such as driving while intoxicated (DWI).
 To reinstate your license following such violations, you usually need to get an SR-22 form, which proves that you carry the legally required liability insurance for your vehicle.

 If you don't own a car, you can still meet this requirement by purchasing non-owner SR-22 insurance, which is typically cheaper than an owner’s policy.

 - Filing an SR-22 with the Texas DPS

-An SR-22 insurance policy is simply an auto insurance policy that complies with Texas' minimum liability insurance requirements.
-But the insurer also provides a certificate indicating your policy complies with Texas' financial responsibility laws, and the certificate needs to be filed directly with the state.
+An SR-22 auto insurance policy complies with Texas' minimum liability insurance requirements, but the insurer also files a certificate directly with the state indicating your policy complies with Texas' financial responsibility laws.
 Though an SR-22 form is essentially proof of coverage, the state won't accept your insurance card or your policy as alternatives.